 Just like you may have a go-to morning routine or workout protocol, your sleep merits some attention.
 Sleep needs vary, depending on age, activity level and personal preference, according to the National Sleep Foundation.
-But you'll want to get at least 7 to 9 hours per night.
+But you'll probably want to aim for around 7 to 9 hours per night.

 To find an ideal sleep time, consider some day-to-day factors, the National Sleep Foundation recommends.
 Do you feel groggy while driving?
 Do you feel unproductive during the day?
 Do you depend on caffeine?
 If you're nodding your head, you may need to up your hours.

 The best way to get enough sleep each night is to create a consistent sleep schedule, Milica Popovic, a trauma therapist at Compass Health Center in Chicago, tells LIVESTRONG.com.